 The low-touch model falls somewhere between self-service and high-touch.
-It usually involves chat support and automated email campaigns, but not dedicated support reps.
+It usually involves chat support and automated email campaigns, but not dedicated reps.

-This can be a good option for a somewhat complex product that requires explanation but not in-person training, like Google Ads or web hosting.
+This can be a good option for a somewhat-complex product that requires explanation but not in-person training, like Google Ads or web hosting.

-5. Build a review system to continually improve onboarding
+4. Create a review system to continually improve onboarding

 “Implementing a cycle of communicating processes, receiving consistent feedback on them, documenting both successes and failures, and establishing a review cadence of your [standard operating procedures] will set you up for success,” explains Cooper.

-6. Be prepared for change
+5. Be prepared for change